-5. In Georgia, a PAC must register when it has made aggregate contributions to candidates above $25,000, or it has received contributions totaling $25,000 and above, in a calendar year.
+5. In Georgia, a PAC must register when it has made aggregate contributions to candidates above $25,000 in a calendar year.
 Subsequent to hitting this benchmark the PAC must file disclosure reports periodically using the Georgia Government Transparency & Campaign Finance Commission's candidate disclosure calendar.

-6. When it comes to independent expenditures it is best to use the FEC rules as a guide.
-Contact Thompson Law.
+6. When it comes to independent expenditures it is best to Contact Thompson Law.
 PC or an experienced political law attorney to construct what is known as a firewall to keep your organization compliant.

 7. Georgia law defining “express advocacy” may change soon.
 When it does, it will effect the type of messaging both Independent Committees and PACs use in Georgia state-level elections.